Xapuu/programingStuff/libTalk.md

 * Forgetting this explicit update can result in silent regressions of the submodule’s referenced commit.
 Commands such as status and diff display precious little info about submodules by default.

-* Because lifecycles are separate, updating a submodule inside its container project requires two commits and two pushes.
+* Because life cycles are separate, updating a submodule inside its container project requires two commits and two pushes.

 * Submodule heads are generally detached, so any local update requires various preparatory actions to avoid creating a lost commit.